mohanrockz/HPTI-SEP-2023/README.md

 **burp suite**
-Burp Suite is a popular and versatile cybersecurity tool used for web application security testing, analysis, and vulnerability assessment.
+ is a popular and versatile cybersecurity tool used for web application security testing, analysis, and vulnerability assessment.
 Developed by PortSwigger, it is widely used by ethical hackers, penetration testers, and security professionals to identify and address security issues in web applications.

 **some features of burp suite**